How to Build a Diagnostic System of KPIs Using a Process ViewMarch 4, 2014 by Stacey Barr

 The measures of process results tell you how the process is going in general.
 But rarely do they tell you how to improve process performance.
 That’s where the in-process measures come into their own.
 They are measures that give you the clues about what to fix to improve performance.
 Nice.

-For PuMP users, you’d align Process Result measures to the results in the blue layer of the Results Map.
+For PuMP users, you’d align Process Outcome and Output measures to the results in the blue layer of the Results Map.
 And then your In-Process Measures would align to the results in the orange layer of the Results Map.